mickelson/attract/Readme.txt

 (default artwork names are "marquee" and "screen"), Attract-Mode will use the artwork/movie selection order set out below.

-MOVIE: Attract-Mode supports any movie format supported by ffmpeg/libav.
-What movie to play is decided as follows:
+MOVIE: Attract-Mode supports any movie format supported by FFMPEG.
+The movie to play is decided as set out below:

 ARTWORK/MOVIE SELECTION ORDER: